coreymckeon/woffl/README.md

 ### Assembly

-The assembly module is used to combine the previously defined classes and combine them into system that can be used for solving.
+The assembly module is used to combine the previously defined classes into a system that can be used for solving.
 The assembly code is still being developed and currently is a mix of classes and a few fuctions.
 The critical class is the BatchPump class, allowing multiple pumps to be run across a defined system.

 ```python
 from woffl.assembly import BatchPump